Certified Soil Life Consultant (closed to new students until further notice)

 - Get approval of Success Story

 A Certificate as a Certified Soil Life Consultant will be sent when the above steps have been completed and approved.

-- Annual updates of your success story and a new success story about what happened during the year need to be sent in to the websites on an annual basis to maintain the Certified Consultant designation.
-New stories can be added to the websites as well.
+- Annual updates of your success story and a new success story about what happened during the year need to be submitted to Dr. Ingham and Dr. Rollins on an annual basis to maintain your Certified Consultant status.
+New stories will be added to the website.

 - A write-up of the process (any oops! are to be included) performed, the data from assessment of the microbiology, and chemistry of the land through the conversion and documentation of success (however you plan to measure success) is required.
 This information will be posted to the websites.

-- A Certificate will be issued when your mentor approves the job as being a successful example of conversion to a healthy biological system and you will join the group of consultants that Dr. Ingham works closely with.
+- A Certificate will be issued when Dr. Ingham and Dr. Rollins approve your work as being a successful example of conversion to a healthy biological system and you will join the group of consultants that work closely with Dr. Ingham.